StepAsideLiL/js-dom/src/project004/README.md

 <br />

 ### Note: There is a problem with the hex code.
-Sometimes it generates 5 digits.
+Sometimes it generates less digit.